DEBT SOLUTIONS

 What happens when you are sequestrated?,

 When you’re sequestrated, you are officially made bankrupt.
-There are several restrictions that come with bankruptcy.
+There are several restrictions that come with being bankrupt, which we’ve outlined below:

-The process usually takes 12 months.
-When that time has passed, provided you have adhered to the rules of your sequestration, you will be discharged from the arrangement.
-You may still have financial obligations to meet, however.
+The sequestration process usually takes 12 months from start to finish.
+When that time has passed, provided you have adhered to the rules of your sequestration and your financial situation hasn’t improved, you will be discharged from your arrangement.

 Can I apply for sequestration if I'm a homeowner?